AadiSubramanya/cryptonite_TP2_aadisubramanya/picoCTF/Forensics/m00nwalk.md

 ```
 https://github.com/colaclanth/sstv/blob/master/README.md
 ```
-Went through the installation guide and then ran the command to decode the given image: sstv -d message.wav -o result.png
+Went through the installation guide and then ran the command to decode the given audio: sstv -d message.wav -o result.png

 On doing this it saved a png file in the sstv folder which had the flag in it!